-The Audit Unit conducted an audit of MDAD's business operations regarding permittees at Miami International Airport.
-Phase 1 of this audit was released in September 2016 and addressed the permit application, extension, and renewal processes.
-Phase 2 reviewed the MDAD Finance and Properties Divisions' activities related to its recordkeeping of their permittee monthly revenue reports, as well as the annual certified statements used to substantiate reported revenues.
+As part of the OIG's ongoing oversight activities at the Miami-Dade Aviation Department (MDAD), the Audit Unit conducted an audit of MDAD's business operations regarding permittees at Miami International Airport.
+Phase 1 of this audit was released last year and addressed the permit application, extension, and renewal processes.
+Phase 2 reviewed the MDAD Finance (Finance) and Properties (Properties) Divisions' activities related to its recordkeeping of their permittee monthly revenue reports, as well as the annual certified statements used to substantiate reported revenues.